MrViolets/Mint/README.md

-# Aspen
+# Mint

-Aspen is a session saver for Google Chrome.
+Mint is a session saver for Google Chrome.
 Save sessions for later, including windows, their relaive positions, all tabs in all window and tab groups.

 ## What it does